Eagle Valley Track Club conquers in Salida

 So 8.8K was A-OK, just another workout or an offseason dress rehearsal.

-Adding to the usefulness of the race was the fact that only 40 percent or so of the course was wide open, the rest being singletrack where it was nearly impossible to pass competitors.
+Adding to the usefulness of the race was the fact that only 40 percent or so of the course was wide open, the rest being singletrack, where it was nearly impossible to pass competitors.

-This is fantastic practice for races like those held at Norris-Penrose Events Center in Colorado Springs, the site of the opening race of the season next month, the Cheyenne Mountain Stampede, aka pre-state, and the state meet in October.
+This is fantastic practice for races like those at Norris-Penrose Events Center in Colorado Springs, the site of the opening race of the season next month, the Cheyenne Mountain Stampede, aka pre-state, and the state meet in October.
 That course requires a quick start for positioning without blowing one’s gas tank for the rest of the race.

-Both Blairs did well on that count having vast non-cross-country race experience, while Fuentes, running in her first trail race, gained valuable experience.
+Both Blairs did well on that count, having vast non-cross-country race experience, while Fuentes, running in her first trail race, gained valuable experience.

 And, as for the hills, well, bring them on.